mrchrisster/MiSTer_SAM/README.md

 ## MiSTer Setup
 The [Update-all](https://github.com/theypsilon/Update_All_MiSTer) script works great for putting system files in the right places.
+Make sure you have Arcade Organizer enabled for some of SAM's advanced features.

 ## Attract Mode Configuration
 ### Arcade Horizontal or Vertical Only